 Our audit procedures included following:

-• Assessing the appropriateness of Company's accounting policy for valuation of inventories and compliance of the policy with the requirements of the prevailing accounting standards.
+• Assessing the appropriateness of the Company's accounting policy for valuation of inventories and its compliance with the requirements of the prevailing accounting standards.

-• We have considered various factors including the estimation of costs, overheads incurred, actual selling price prevailing around and subsequent to the year-end.
+• Various factors considered including the estimation of costs, overheads incurred, actual selling prices prevailing around and after the year-end.

 • Compared the cost of the finished goods with the estimated net realisable value and checked if the finished goods were recorded at net realisable value where the cost was higher than the net realisable value.

-• We have considered the process of periodical physical verification of Inventory carried out by the management.
+• Considered the process of periodical physical verification of inventory carried out by the management.

-• have evaluated the design and operating effectiveness of controls as established by the management in determination of slow moving, expired and obsolete inventory.
+• Evaluated the design and operating effectiveness of controls as established by the management in determination of slow moving, products banned by government, expired and obsolete inventory.

-• Considered the completeness and accuracy of the disclosures.
+• Assessed the completeness and accuracy of the disclosures made in accordance with IND AS 2 (“Inventories”).

 Carrying Value of Trade Receivables

-The Company has Trade Receivables of carrying value f 857.76 million and the ascertainment of allowance for expected credit loss of trade receivables require significant management judgement.
+The Company has Trade Receivables of carrying value INR 805.95 million and the ascertainment of allowance for expected credit loss of trade receivables requires significant management judgement.

 Our audit procedures included following: